- Master degree in Film and Television Fiction. Production, Screenplay and Direction

 Internships in Fiction, Film, Television, Production, Screenplay and Direction

 External internships at companies and institutions are a key part of the learning process.
-Through them, students have direct contact with the professional world, where they will be able to apply the knowledge acquired at university.
-Internships provide the student with an overview of the communication and operating dynamics of the medium, company, or institution where they are gaining work experience.
-The School has agreements with upwards of 1,200 companies, where students are prepared to enter the working world.
+Through them, students have direct contact with the professional world, in which they will be able to apply the knowledge acquired at university.
+Internships provide the student with an overview of the communication and operating dynamics of the medium, company, or institution where they are receiving work experience.
+The School has agreements with upwards of 1,200 companies in which students are prepared to enter the working world.

-An internship in an environment fully adapted to your interests and availability
+An internship environment fully adapted to your interests and your availability

 Objectives of the internship

 - Gain a practical understanding of the main working practices of the specialty of the official master degree.

 - Apply the skills acquired during the course

 - Learn to be part of a professional work team.

 - Build a network of contacts in the sector.

 - The bachelor's degree ensures that each student will be able to do an internship within a company in positions related to their sector.